 Communicate with respect and gratitude

-You can be high maintenance and also be respectful.
-Expressing gratitude to not only your server but to those who prepare your food can go far!
+With that being said, you can be high maintenance and also be respectful.
+Treat restaurant staff the way you would want to be treated, simple as that!
+Expressing gratitude to not only your server but to those who prepare your food can go far.
 Make it known that you appreciate being accommodated to, and speak this out loud.
 It feels good to have our needs met, share that!
-(And as a past server myself, a healthy tip will speak the loudest ;))
+(And I might add, as a past server myself, a healthy tip speaks gratitude the loudest 😉)

 Be okay with not being perfect